pburkholder/eponymous-principles/presentation.md

 # Mnemonic Tricks

-> To build a memory ... it has to be a little bit weird -- Per Sederberg (Univeristy of Virginia)
+> To build a memory ... it has to be a little bit weird -- Per Sederberg (Psychologist, Univeristy of Virginia)

 ^ weird, gross, or embarrassing.
 Make them stick.
 Make them work
+I will not apologize for them, PRs welcome
 My thought process now

 ---